A home, a yard, a never-ending adventure

 Ingredients

-- 1 cup brown mustard seed (or ½ cup seed and ½ cup mustard powder for a milder, creamier mustard)
+• 1 cup white or brown mustard seed (you can also use ½ cup seed and ½ cup mustard powder for a milder, creamier mustard)

 *Make sure it’s cold water.
 Warm water doesn’t work well.
 Also, if you’re using tap water, let the water sit out for a while for the chlorine and minerals evaporate out of it.
 Otherwise you can get off flavors.